Apparently, Bruce Wayne is Batman. Huh. Didn’t see that one coming.

 Batman: “Kidnapping is on my list of crimes too.”

-He did it.
-C’mon, Milo MATCH?
+C’mon, Milo Match?
 And the kidnapper had flaming hands?
 Milo Match did it.

 Batman goes to find him.
 Back at the Batcave, Batman has Alfred locate the trackers that he put on Whale’s men back during the “Humpty Dumpty case.”
-You know, that doesn’t stop being cruel, Batman.
+You know, that nickname doesn’t stop being cruel the more you use it, Batman.
 He tracks them down to “the Cauldron,” in a “Ghost-heavy zone.”